If anybody's friend be dead,

 That makes the quick of woe!

-We are busy working to bring Emily Dickinson's "If anybody's friend be dead" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "If anybody's friend be dead" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "If anybody's friend be dead" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.